termi/ES5-DOM-SHIM/README.md

 ## Caution !!!

  - This lib is not about performance in IE < 9
+ - The a.ielt8.htc requests should respond with the mime type "text/x-component"
  - That's all cautions

 ## Install